Skip to main content

 5. Polaris sets up a private DNS zone for the Polaris VNet, where a DNS A record is added to point the Kafka broker's DNS to the Azure Private Link service.

-6. Approve the connection request.
+6. Approve the private connection request from Polaris:

 The following diagram shows the Azure Private Link connection between a single availability zone Kafka cluster and Polaris: